4.8 (200+ reviews across 5 offices)

 What if the truck was owned by one company, but the driver worked for another?

 Both companies may share legal responsibility when ownership and employment are split across companies.
 Some trucking companies lease vehicles from third parties or use subcontracted drivers to reduce liability.
-We investigate all corporate relationships to name every party contributing to your injury.
+We investigate all corporate relationships to identify every party that may have contributed to the crash.

 What kind of evidence is most useful in truck accident cases?